Đuro Đaković (company): Group structure and operations

-The Slobodna zona Đuro Đaković Slavonski Brod (Freezone Đuro Đaković Slavonski Brod) is an area of the Đuro Đaković industrial zone in Slavonski Brod assigned to encourage new business developments - the area has reduced customs, tax, and rates.
+The Slobodna zona Đuro Đaković Slavonski Brod (Freezone Đuro Đaković Slavonski Brod) is an area of the Đuro Đaković industrial zone in Slavonski Brod assigned to encourage new business developments – the area has reduced customs, tax, and rates.

 Notable products

 Rolling stock

 Đuro Đaković manufactured many of the diesel locomotives used by the Yugoslav Railways.
 In the post World War II period these included over 150 units of JZ 642 and JZ 643 Bo'Bo' locomotives built in collaboration with Brissonneau and Lotz between 1961 and 1977, and the JZ 664 Co'Co locomotives built under license from GM-EMD (EMD G26 type) from 1972 onwards (84 units).
 The company also built diesel hydraulic shunters (JZ 732 and JZ 733) (165 total) from the late 1960s onwards, as well as license built passenger railcars.

+In November 2023, the Djuro Djakovic Special Vehicle unit has signed an agreement with Swiss company to manufacture Tagnpps 95 freight rail carriages worth 23.8 million euro ($26 million).

 Other rail vehicles manufactured included the Zagreb Tramway types TMK 101 and TMK 201.

 Military vehicles

-The M-84 tank was created in the 1980s as a local version of the Russian T-72, during the Croatian war of independence the company produced the LOV-1; the first indigenous APC.
+The M-84 tank was created in the 1980s as a local version of the Russian T-72.
+During the Croatian war of independence the company produced the LOV-1; the first indigenous APC.
 The M-95 Degman is a prototype Croatian Main Battle Tank developed from the M-84 based on experimental M-91 Vihor.
 The company also modernizes T-72 tanks, and manufactures rocket launcher and mine sweeping machines.

+In 2023, the Bradley Fighting Vehicles for Croatian army are being transported to the Djuro Djaković Special Vehicles (DDSV) facility where they will be fully refurbished.
+The extensive refurbishment process will consist of an overhaul of the vehicles’ drive train, installation of new weapons systems and armament, painting, and inspection to ensure the vehicles all meet the highest standards of performance.

+In early 2024, up to 149 M-84AB tanks were sent to the Djuro Djakovic factory from Kuwait for refurbishment and repairs with the wide belief among military analysts they will be then sent to Ukraine.